cedmax/advent-of-code/2017/02/Readme.md

-<h2>--- Day 2: Corruption Checksum ---</h2><p>As you walk through the door, a glowing humanoid shape yells in your direction. &quot;You there!
+<h2>--- Day 2: Corruption Checksum ---</h2><p>As you walk through the door, a glowing humanoid shape yells in your direction.
+"You there!
 Your state appears to be idle.
-Come help us repair the corruption in this spreadsheet - if we take another millisecond, we&apos;ll have to display an hourglass cursor!&quot;</p>
+Come help us repair the corruption in this spreadsheet - if we take another millisecond, we'll have to display an hourglass cursor!"</p>
 <p>The spreadsheet consists of rows of apparently-random numbers.
-To make sure the recovery process is on the right track, they need you to calculate the spreadsheet&apos;s <em>checksum</em>.
+To make sure the recovery process is on the right track, they need you to calculate the spreadsheet's <em>checksum</em>.
 For each row, determine the difference between the largest value and the smallest value; the checksum is the sum of all of these differences.</p>
 <p>For example, given the following spreadsheet:</p>
 <pre><code>5 1 9 5
 7 5 3
 2 4 6 8</code></pre>
 <ul>
-<li>The first row&apos;s largest and smallest values are <code>9</code> and <code>1</code>, and their difference is <code>8</code>.</li>
+<li>The first row's largest and smallest values are <code>9</code> and <code>1</code>, and their difference is <code>8</code>.</li>
-<li>The second row&apos;s largest and smallest values are <code>7</code> and <code>3</code>, and their difference is <code>4</code>.</li>
+<li>The second row's largest and smallest values are <code>7</code> and <code>3</code>, and their difference is <code>4</code>.</li>
-<li>The third row&apos;s difference is <code>6</code>.</li>
+<li>The third row's difference is <code>6</code>.</li>
 </ul>
-<p>In this example, the spreadsheet&apos;s checksum would be <code>8 + 4 + 6 = 18</code>.</p>
+<p>In this example, the spreadsheet's checksum would be <code>8 + 4 + 6 = 18</code>.</p>
 <p><em>What is the checksum</em> for the spreadsheet in your puzzle input?</p>

-<h2 id="part2">--- Part Two ---</h2><p>&quot;Great work; looks like we&apos;re on the right track after all.
-Here&apos;s a <em class="star">star</em> for your effort.&quot; However, the program seems a little worried.
+<h2 id="part2">--- Part Two ---</h2><p>"Great work; looks like we're on the right track after all.
+Here's a <em class="star">star</em> for your effort."
+However, the program seems a little worried.
 Can programs <em>be</em> worried?</p>
-<p>&quot;Based on what we&apos;re seeing, it looks like all the User wanted is some information about the <em>evenly divisible values</em> in the spreadsheet.
-Unfortunately, none of us are equipped for that kind of calculation - most of us specialize in <span title="Bonus points if you solve this part using only bitwise operations.">bitwise operations</span>.&quot;</p>
+<p>"Based on what we're seeing, it looks like all the User wanted is some information about the <em>evenly divisible values</em> in the spreadsheet.
+Unfortunately, none of us are equipped for that kind of calculation - most of us specialize in <span title="Bonus points if you solve this part using only bitwise operations.">bitwise operations</span>."</p>
 <p>It sounds like the goal is to find the only two numbers in each row where one evenly divides the other - that is, where the result of the division operation is a whole number.
-They would like you to find those numbers on each line, divide them, and add up each line&apos;s result.</p>
+They would like you to find those numbers on each line, divide them, and add up each line's result.</p>
 <p>For example, given the following spreadsheet:</p>
 <pre><code>5 9 2 8
 9 4 7 3